gustavowebjs/clean-node-api/README.md

-Understood!
-Here's a `README.md` for a Clean Architecture project using Express for the presentation layer:

----

 # Express Clean Architecture Project

 This project embodies a foundational implementation of Clean Architecture using ExpressJS for the presentation layer.